Ehlmann-research-group/WISER/doc/contrast-stretch.md

 the Workbench must do to display data.
 The band data being displayed may be of many different data types; floating point or integer data, of various bit widths (e.g. 8, 16, 32 or 64 bits).
 Therefore, the data itself may cover many different ranges of values.
-The Workbench must somehow map each band's values to an integer color value in the range [0, 255].
+The Workbench must map each band's values to an integer color value in the range [0, 255].
 If the Workbench is showing image data in RGB mode, this must occur for each color channel; if the Workbench is using grayscale then only one band is being used and it is mapped to a single [0, 255] value.

 Note that raster data sets may specify "data ignore values" - values that should explicitly be ignored by tools working with the data.
 The Workbench filters out such values before any of this processing occurs; they are represented as NaNs, and all stretch calculations are implemented to ignore NaN values throughout.

+Finally, note that the calculations for displaying raster data are not used when plotting spectra; spectrum calculations use the raster data directly.

 ## Specifying Minimum and Maximum Limits on Band Data